CARINOX: Inference-time Scaling with Category-Aware Reward-based Initial Noise Optimization and Exploration: Time and Memory Usage Analysis

-We also evaluate the computational efficiency of CARINOX by measuring runtime and VRAM usage on three backbones: PixArt-$\alpha$, SD-Turbo, and SDXL-Turbo.
-Both CARINOX and ReNO introduce additional overhead compared to the raw backbones, but differ in their requirements due to the complexity of their optimization pipelines.
+We evaluate the computational efficiency of CARINOX by measuring runtime and VRAM usage on three backbones: PixArt-$\alpha$, SD-Turbo, and SDXL-Turbo.
+All measurements are obtained on an NVIDIA H100 GPU.

-As shown in Table~\ref{tab:vram}, CARINOX requires more resources than ReNO, reflecting its integration of multiple reward models and iterative optimization.
-For instance, on SD-Turbo, VRAM usage increases from $15$,GB with ReNO to $33$,GB with CARINOX, while runtime rises from $20$,s to $60$,s.
-Similar patterns are observed on PixArt-$\alpha$ and SDXL-Turbo.
+As shown in Table~\ref{tab:vram}, both CARINOX and ReNO introduce additional overhead compared to the raw backbones, but differ in their requirements due to the complexity of their optimization pipelines.
+CARINOX incurs higher runtime and VRAM usage than ReNO due to its multi-reward optimization and best-of-$N$ exploration.
+For example, on SD-Turbo, VRAM increases from $15$\,GB (ReNO) to $33$\,GB (CARINOX), and runtime increases from $20$\,s to $60$\,s.
+Similar trends hold on PixArt-$\alpha$ and SDXL-Turbo.

+The additional overhead in CARINOX stems from two factors: (i) \emph{multi-reward optimization}, where each iteration evaluates multiple reward models and backpropagates their gradients, and (ii) \emph{best-of-$N$ exploration}, where optimization is repeated independently for multiple noise seeds and the best result is selected.
+In particular, some of our rewards rely on heavier vision-language or VQA-style models, which are more demanding in both VRAM and runtime; using them jointly amplifies the per-iteration cost.
+Importantly, CARINOX is modular with respect to both components: if future work provides reward models with lower memory/latency or comparable quality at reduced cost, our framework can directly benefit by swapping in these scorers without changing the optimization procedure.
+Similarly, advances in seed exploration (e.g., more sample-efficient initialization search that achieves the same best-of-$N$ gains with fewer candidates) would reduce the number of optimized seeds required, lowering total runtime proportionally.

 While CARINOX is more resource-intensive, the demands remain within the range of modern GPUs and are justified by the substantial performance gains achieved across benchmarks.
 This analysis illustrates the trade-off between computational cost and alignment quality, highlighting the importance of efficient reward integration in inference-time optimization.